cosc2336-ds-alg/assg04/README.md

 Implement a recursive case, and test if your sum function using recursion works to pass the given unit tests.
-Once you have implemented your recursive function and you have gotten your tests to pass, commit your changes and push them to the `feedback` branch.
-Then close out your Task #2 and pull request to documentation the completion of this task.
+Once you have implemented your recursive function and you have gotten your tests to pass, commit your changes and push them to the `Feedback` pull request of your GitHub assignment repository.

 ## Task 3: Implement `reverseIterative()` Function

-Make sure that you have created Task 3 and are ready for a new pull request before beginning this next task.
+Make sure that you have created the Task 3 issue before beginning this next task.

 Our next two tasks will work to reverse the `List` of values in place.
 So for example, if the list is `[ 1 2 3 4 ]`, then calling reverse on the list should